Rupeshdhiman61/website/_docs/contact-syncing/phone.md

 order: 2
 ---

 Sync your phone contacts with ChatApp.
-ChatApp saves your phone contacts and adds anyone with an email address to your contact list!
+The ChatApp saves your phone contacts and integrates anyone with an email address to your contact list!

 > Syncing contacts with your phone restores any previously synced contacts.